Folkspartei: Folkspartei in Lithuania

 Lawyer and banker Shmuel Landau (also spelled Landoi), later municipal councillor in Ponevezh (Lit.
 Panevėžys), was elected (or rather succeeded elected MP Naphtali Friedman, a nonpartisan lawyer, after his death) for the Folkspartei on a common Jewish electoral list (with the Zionist parties and Agudat Israel) at the first elected Lithuanian Parliament (Seimas) in 1920 when there were 6 Jewish parties deputies out of 112.

-Vilnius (Vilne), where Jews formed the majority of the population, was incorporated into Poland in 1922–1939, and also sent at least one Folkist to the Polish Parliament (Sejm), Zemach Shabad (Szabad)(1864-1935).
+Vilnius (Vilne), where Jews formed the majority of the population, was incorporated into Poland in 1922–1939, and also sent at least one Folkist to the Polish Parliament (Sejm), Zemach Shabad (Szabad, 1864-1935).

 The next elections (1922) were rigged against the Polish and Jewish minorities, but the Seimas was dissolved and another Folkist, the lawyer Oizer Finkelstein (also spelled Euser), was elected in 1923 on a national minorities bloc.
-In 1926, a coup d'état took place in Lithuania and the parliament was dissolved in 1927.
+In 1926, it ran with Zionist factions but in the same year, a coup d'état took place in Lithuania and the parliament was dissolved in 1927.

 The Folkist newspaper in interwar Lithuania was the Folksblat, published in Kaunas.